mauriziokovacic/Interviews/Questions/Questions.md

     - Use precompiled headers to speed up compilation of commonly used headers.
 - Reduce Header File Size and Dependencies:
     - Split large headers and avoid including unnecessary headers.
-    - Use the "pImpl" (pointer to implementation) idiom to reduce dependencies.
+    - Use the `pImpl` (pointer to implementation) idiom to reduce dependencies.
 - Use Unity/Jumbo Builds:
     - Combine multiple source files into a single compilation unit to reduce overhead.
 - Parallel Builds:
-    - Enable multi-core compilation (e.g., /MP in Visual Studio, -j with make or ninja).
+    - Enable multi-core compilation (e.g., `/MP` in Visual Studio, `-j` with make or ninja).
-    - Use external tools such as Incredibuilds or distcc for distributed builds.
+    - Use external tools such as _Incredibuilds_ or _distcc_ for distributed builds.
 - Incremental Builds:
     - Ensure your build system only rebuilds files that have changed.
 - Template Usage: